Entries open 6:00 p.m. Friday 2nd November

-- Click here to see a high speed video of the course, courtesy of Ian Thorne.
+Click on the image below to see a high speed video of the course (courtesy of Ian Thorne).

 - Bottled water will be available just after the finish line to all finishers.
 There will be a water station (cups of water) near the half way point on the course.

 - Free car parking is available near the park entrance, directed by marshals.
 It’s a 400m walk from the car park to the race HQ, which is in the barbecue area of the park across the eastern lake from the entrance (see course map).

 - Please car share, use public transport, or come on foot if possible to minimise the road traffic associated with the race and to ease pressure on car park space.

 - Toilets are available near the car parks in the visitor centre and café building.
 There are no changing facilities.